Enquire now

 Congenital heart disease (CHD) is a heart anomaly present at birth.
 The condition affects heart walls, heart valves, and blood vessels.
 It involves several conditions that are characterized by a defect or anomaly present in the heart.
 Many congenital diseases are minor and don’t need treatment.
 Severe heart abnormalities can have life-threatening consequences.
 Congenital heart disease consists of conditions like aortic valve stenosis (AVS), atrial septal defect (ASD), patent ductus arteriosus (PDA), etc.

 In this blog, we are going to discuss congenital heart disease comprehensively for better understanding.
 So, make sure to read it till the end, but understand that this write-up is for informational purposes only and doesn’t interfere with a doctor’s consultation.
+If you are facing any issue or problem, make sure to visit a cardiologist in Kolkata for better guidance and treatment.

 What are the types of congenital heart disease?